phnx/sat-commit-framework/README.md

 # An Extensible Automated Benchmarking Framework for Static Analysis Tool Evaluation Using Open-Source Code Commits

-For the paper, please see (An Empirical Study of Static Analysis Tools for Secure Code Review)[https://dl.acm.org/doi/10.1145/3650212.3680313].
+For the paper, please see [An Empirical Study of Static Analysis Tools for Secure Code Review](https://dl.acm.org/doi/10.1145/3650212.3680313).

 ## Overview
 This automated framework is developed for facilitating the large-scale experiments of C/C++ Static Analysis Tools on the target set of open-source code commits (i.e., GitHub commits).